jackstapleton/rdb-autoscaling/whitepaper.md

 ### Adding subscribers

-To be added to `.u.asg.tab` a subscriber must call `.u.asg.sub` which takes three parameters:
+To be added to `.u.asg.tab` a subscriber must call `.u.asg.sub`, it takes three parameters:

 1. A list of tables to subscribe for.
 2. A list of symbol lists to subscribe for (corresponding to the list of tables).